-Jerry Revich: Good morning.
+: Good morning.

-Ward Nye: Good morning, Jerry.
+: Good morning, Jerry.

-Jerry Revich: Ward, can you please talk about your integration plan in a bit more detail once you do get the regulatory approval, especially on the aggregate side?
-Just talk about the perspective of bringing aggregates folks to run the business with -- at least on aggregate's footprint side.
+: Ward, can you please talk about your integration plan in a bit more detail once you do get the regulatory approval, especially on the aggregates side, just talk about the perspective of bringing aggregates folks to run the business, at least on the aggregates footprint side?

-Ward Nye: You know, obviously, we've got a very seasoned team in Texas as does Mel.
+: Well, obviously, we've got a very seasoned team in Texas, as does Mel.
 And what we're going to do is go through exactly what you would anticipate.
 We're going to have a best athlete approach.
 We're going to make sure that we have the finest talent deployed in that business.
-We're going to take what we feel like is going to be a market leader position in the state of Texas and look to drive value from it.

-And the nice thing is, when you look at the teams on both sides of this, we have a problem of riches from that perspective, and that's a nice place to be.
+We're going to take what we feel like is going to be a market leadership position in the state of Texas and look to drive value from it.
+And the nice thing is, when you look at [ph] the skilled people (49:49) on both sides of this, we have a problem of riches from that perspective, and that's a nice place to be.

-Jerry Revich: And any structural reason on why the price per ton on the aggregates business on the TXI footprint would be meaningfully different from yours, longer term?
+: And any structural reason on why the price per ton on the aggregates business on the TXI footprint would be meaningfully different from yours longerterm?